agourlay/json-2-csv/Readme.md

 =========

-- transform a file containing a collection of JSON into a CSV file.
+- transforms a file containing a collection of JSON into a CSV file.
-- nested object are turned into extra columns.
+- nested objects are turned into extra columns.
-- works in a streaming fashion allowing the processing of very large file.
+- works in a streaming fashion allowing the processing of very large files.
 - the JSON objects at the collection level must share a common structure.

 ## Status